Nandinii-12/cmpm120-project4/CMPM120-Skeleton-main/README.md

 - Puzzle solving and interaction (3) - We made NPCs able to interact.
 We implemented tasks from the NPCs in order to get 3 keys to unlock next level.
 Tasks includes collection coins, collecting item, and interacting with the NPC to get keys.
 One point for each task.✅

-- Map Design (2) - The setting of the game is very important to our plot.
-We had to make sure the map designs is detailed and match what we are trying to
+- Map Design (2) - The setting of our game was a driving focus for our plot, seeing how the genre of it is a top-down RPG.
+We had to make sure that the map designs were detailed and matched the storyline we were trying to present to the audience.
+We split up the maps and occasionally collaborated on some parts in order to present the ideal setting for our game. ✅